Clifford Assisted Optimal Pass Selection for Quantum Transpilation: Background

-\item 3+ Qubit Gate Decomposition: Typically superconducting quantum hardware can support only single- and two-qubit gates on qubits.
-Thus, gates that act on more than two qubits need to be decomposed as a combination of single- and two-qubit gates.
-Such decompositions are guaranteed to exist according to the Solovay-Kitaev theorem \cite{dawson2005solovay}.
+\item \textbf{3+ Qubit Gate Decomposition}: Typically superconducting quantum hardware can support only single- and two-qubit gates.
+Gates that act on more than two qubits must be decomposed as a combination of single and two-qubit gates.

-\item Placement on Physical Qubits: The virtual (logical) qubits in an abstract quantum circuit need to be mapped to the physical qubits (hardware implementations) on an actual quantum device.
-Depending on the qubits chosen and the order they are used in, the fidelity of the circuit execution changes as different qubits have different lifetimes and experience different gate errors.
-Appropriate mapping can help minimize the use of highly error-prone qubits and inter-qubit links.
+\item \textbf{Mapping}: Program qubits must be mapped to the physical qubits on the device.
+The fidelity of a circuit depends on the mapping as qubits exhibit variability in errors. \textit{Good mappings} reduce the usage of devices with high error-rates.

-\item Routing on Restricted Topology: An actual quantum device often does not have all-to-all device connectivity.
-Thus, two qubits that have a gate between them in the abstract circuit and are not mapped adjacent to each other on the actual device need to be routed adjacent to each other.
-This is accomplished using SWAP gates.
-Because two-qubit gates are typically the dominating source of error in quantum hardware, a SWAP operation (equivalent to three CNOTs) is very expensive.
-A good routing pass tries to minimize the number of necessary SWAP gates and chooses swap paths with minimal two-qubit gate error.

-\item Translate to Basis Gates: Any quantum device has a set of basis gates that can be executed on it.
-This basis set is chosen such that any arbitrary quantum gate can be expressed as a combination of its constituent elements.
-Thus, this step involves taking all quantum gates in the hardware-mapped quantum circuit and decomposing them into elements of the basis gate set.

-\item Physical Circuit Optimization: Oftentimes, one can apply certain optimizations to the hardware-mapped quantum circuit so as to increase the chances of correct execution.
-Examples include padding the idle spaces in a quantum circuit with dynamical decoupling pulses~\cite{pokharel2018demonstration} and serializing CNOTs with high crosstalk between them~\cite{murali2020software}.
-Crosstalk is a type of noise that appears when two-qubit gates are executed close to each other in parallel.
-Post this final step, the circuit is ready to be executed on a device. \end{itemize}
+\item \textbf{Scheduling and Routing}: The compiler schedules instructions by maintaining a program's data dependencies.
+Routing is a part of scheduling CNOTs involving non-adjacent qubits.
+As quantum systems often have limited connectivity, two non-adjacent qubits must be routed next to each other by using SWAP gates to perform CNOTs between them.
+A SWAP is a sequence of three CNOTs and further increases the vulnerability to errors.
+A \textit{good routing} pass tries to minimize the errors introduced by SWAPS.

+\item \textbf{Physical Circuit Optimizations}: These are optimizations we apply to the circuit post mapping and routing to further suppress noise.
+For example, padding idle spaces with dynamical decoupling pulses helps in reducing idle errors~\cite{pokharel2018demonstration}.